 Judy is a junior in high school, likes languages, dreads mathematics.
 “I just want to know enough to be able to count my salary,” she insisted.

 Her voice is widening in range, and she can sustain C. “I don’t know what kind of voice it is, exactly,” she said.
 “I told an interviewer back east that it was a mezzo-vacuum contralto and it put it down that way.”

-No recording of this broadcast is known to exist, but you can hear Judy’s January 1939 version of this arrangement of “Thanks For The Memory” here:
+Judy also sang “Thanks For The Memory” with special lyrics by Roger Edens.
+This version is not known to exist although you can hear Judy’s January 3, 1939 version of this arrangement of “Thanks For The Memory” here:

 April 28, 1942: Filming on For Me And My Gal consisted of scenes on the “Exterior Railroad Station” set, which was the standing railroad station set on MGM’s Backlot #2 that is seen in so many MGM films, including Judy’s Meet Me In St. Louis where it stood in as the trolley car station, and Strike Up The Band.
 Judy was due on the set at 2 p.m., apparently, she was on time; dismissed: 6:45 p.m.